Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Method

 \section{Method}

-The core challenge of multimodal learning lies in how to intelligently fuse information from different sources with varying information densities and reliability.
-Traditional methods typically treat all modalities equally, but this can lead to suboptimal performance, as noisy or redundant modalities may suppress the learning of more informative ones.
-To address this issue, we propose a Contribution-Guided Asymmetric Learning (CGAL) strategy.
-Our method introduces a dynamic, contribution-based framework that achieves asymmetric optimization through two parallel mechanisms: (1) Asymmetric Gradient Modulation, and (2) Asymmetric AIB Regularization.
-These two mechanisms are unified under the guidance of the modality contribution metric ($W^m$).
-The specific architecture is shown in Figure \ref{fig:architecture}.
+This paper proposes a Contribution-Guided Asymmetric Learning (CAL) strategy.
+Our method introduces a dynamic, contribution-based framework that achieves asymmetric optimization through two parallel mechanisms: asymmetric gradient modulation and asymmetric information compression.
+These two mechanisms are unified and guided by the modality contribution metric $ W^m$.
+The specific architecture is shown in Figure \ref{fig:architecture}: